mvysny/vaadin-boot/README.md

 ### Command-line Args

-Do it yourself.
-Good start
+At the moment it's "Do it yourself".
+Good start is to use [Apache commons-cli](https://commons.apache.org/proper/commons-cli/), or [kotlinx-cli](https://github.com/Kotlin/kotlinx-cli) if you're using Kotlin.

-is to use [Apache commons-cli](https://commons.apache.org/proper/commons-cli/), or [kotlinx-cli](https://github.com/Kotlin/kotlinx-cli) if you're using Kotlin.
+However, there's [#17](https://github.com/mvysny/vaadin-boot/issues/17) to add support for configuring Vaadin Boot via env variables + jvm args.

 ### Example Apps